animatedmax/spring-data-geode/src/main/markdown/reference/mapping.md

 ### <a id="mapping-id-properties"></a>Mapping ID Properties

-Like GemFire's `ReflectionBasedAutoSerializer`, Spring Data for GemFire's `MappingPdxSerializer` is also able to determine the identifier of the entity.
+Like GemFire's `ReflectionBasedAutoSerializer`, Spring Data for VMware GemFire's `MappingPdxSerializer` is also able to determine the identifier of the entity.
 However, `MappingPdxSerializer` does so by using Spring Data's mapping metadata, specifically by finding the entity property designated